Health and Travel Alerts Learn More Left arrow

 The volcanic peaks here, and adjacent hiking trails, lie inside Towada-Hachimantai National Park.

-This mountainous region is packed with leafy walking trails and thermal vents.
+One of the best places to visit in Japan, this mountainous region is packed with leafy walking trails and thermal vents.
 The Hachimantai area, in the southern reaches of the park, is home to acidic hot springs, which you can soak in if you don’t have overly sensitive skin.

 You can also trek around the green slopes near Mt.
 Akita-Komagatake, an active volcano.